Bragar Eagel & Squire, P.C. Reminds Investors That Class Action Lawsuits Have Been Filed Against Lightspeed Commerce, Owlet, Peloton, and Zhangmen Education and Encourages Investors to Contact the Firm

 NEW YORK, Jan.
-04, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Lightspeed Commerce, Inc. (: LSPD), Owlet, Inc. (: OWLT), Peloton Interactive, Inc. ( PTON), and Zhangmen Education, Inc. (: ZME).
+09, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Lightspeed Commerce Inc. (: LSPD), Owlet, Inc. (: OWLT), Peloton Interactive, Inc. ( PTON), and Zhangmen Education Inc. (: ZME).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: September 11, 2020 – November 3, 2021